View this document as: a single page | multiple pages.

 There are 5 steps in the DIRM process:

 1. Define the online service: As a starting point, the organization documents a description of the online service in terms of its functional scope, the user groups it is intended to serve, the types of online transactions available to each user group, and the underlying data that the online service processes through its interfaces.
-If the online service is one element of a broader business process, its role is documented, as are the impacts of any data collected and processed by the online service.
+If the online service is one element of a broader business process, its role is documented, as are the uses of any data collected and processed by the online service.
 Additionally, an organization needs to determine the entities that will be impacted by the online service and the broader business process of which it is a part.
 The outcome is a description of the online service, its users, and the entities that may be impacted by its functionality.

 3. Select initial assurance levels: In this step, the impact categories and impact levels are evaluated to determine the initial assurance levels to protect the online service from unauthorized access and fraud.
-Using the assurance levels, the organization identifies the baseline controls for the IAL, AAL, and FAL for each user group based on the requirements from companion volumes [SP800-63A], [SP800-63B], and [SP800-63C], respectively.
+Using the assurance levels, the organization identifies the baseline controls for the IAL, AAL, and FAL for each user group based on the requirements in companion volumes [SP800-63A], [SP800-63B], and [SP800-63C], respectively.
 The outcome of this step is an identified initial IAL, AAL, and FAL, as applicable, for each user group.

 High-level diagram of the Digital Identity Risk Management Process Flow showing the five steps along with major activities and outcomes for each step